AndroidSupport/LightPermission/README.md

             }

             @Override
-            public void onLongerAsk(String[] permissions) {
+            public void onNeverRequest(String[] permissions) {
-                //  Permission set that no longer to ask }
+                //  The permission set is set to "Do not ask again after prohibition" }

         });